leopoldubzq/ArticlePortfolioApp/README.md

 # Article Portfolio App

 ## Description
 **Article Portfolio App** is a mobile iOS application designed to display technology-related articles.
-By default, the app shows top headlines, but users can search for specific tech articles using queries like "Jeff Bezos" or "Apple".
+By default, the app shows top headlines, but users can search for specific tech articles using queries.
 Users can also add specific articles to their favorites and view them in a dedicated "Favorites" tab.
 The app is built using SwiftUI with a clean MVVM architecture, utilizing Combine and the Moya framework.
 The project also includes unit tests with mock servers.

 ## Features
 - Display top tech headlines